What Is an Interest-Only Loan and How Does It Work?

-Drawbacks of Interest-Only
+Disadvantages of Interest-Only Loans

 Paying down your loan balance is helpful for numerous reasons.
 One of them is reducing your risk when it comes time to sell.
 If your home loses value after you buy, it’s possible that you’ll owe more on the home than you can sell it for (known as being upside-down or underwater).
 If that happens, you’ll have to write a large check just to sell your home.

 You buy a home for $300,000 and borrow 80%, or $240,000.
 If you make interest-only payments, you’ll owe $240,000 on that home (until the interest-only period ends).

 If the home loses value and is worth only $280,000 when you sell it, you won’t get your full $60,000 from the down payment back.

 If the price drops below $240,000 when you sell, you’ll have to pay out-of-pocket to repay your lender and get the lien on your home removed.

 In some cases, you may finish your period of interest-only payments only to discover that your loan has generated additional interest in that time.
 This unpaid interest is then added to your loan balance so that your mortgage ends up being larger than the amount you actually borrowed.

 An interest-only loan keeps your monthly payments low for a few years, but it doesn't eliminate the need to eventually pay back the full loan.
 If your monthly payments only cover the interest on your loan, you’ll owe the same amount of money in 10 years that you owe now.
 Many borrowers sell their homes or refinance their mortgages to pay off an interest-only loan.